Gum Disease Treatment in Upper Arlington

 - Deep Cleanings | For more advanced cases of gum disease, a scaling and root planing procedure (a deep cleaning procedure) may be useful.
 In this procedure, we remove the tartar and plaque from the teeth with a combination of electronic and manual scaling.
 We also clean the periodontal pockets to prevent the spread of gum disease.

-Take Control of Gum Disease
+Take Control of Periodontal Disease – Get Gum Disease Treatment in Upper Arlington!

 If you’re experiencing tender gums or suspect that you may be suffering from gum disease, call, text, or email our office today.
 We work with patients all over the Upper Arlington area, including Hilliard and Grandview Heights.
 The earlier patients address periodontal disease the better!